vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking.md

   - Geneve
   - GRE
   - STT
-- Familiar to users of open vswitch.
+- Familiar to users of Open vSwitch.
 - Performant network policy enforcement.
 - [Octant](https://github.com/vmware-tanzu/octant) UI support.
 - Break-fix support from VMware.

 **Cons:**

-- Must have open vswitch kernel module.
+- Must have Open vSwitch kernel module.

 ### NSX-T

 NSX-T is an extremely capable network virtualization technology.
 It is used to facilitate networking in datacenters around the world.
-As such, it is very uncommon to see NSX-T's CNI plugin used unless an existing NSX-T deployment exists.
+As such, it is very uncommon to see the NSX-T CNI plugin used unless an existing NSX-T deployment exists.
 Introducing a net new NSX-T deployment for a Kubernetes platform introduces a lot of operational overhead.
 It is also common for teams running Kubernetes on top of vSphere + NSX-T to run a different CNI-plugin (such as